form-for/form-for/README.md

 <Form noValidate>...</Form>
 ```

-## Touch
+## Touched

-The `touch` property provided to a field component means that a field has been focused at least once.
+The `touched` property provided to a field component means that a field has been focused at least once.
 This is used to display error messages only after the user has gotten to an input.

-### Touch on Mount
+### Touched on Mount

 There may be cases when you want to display the errors from the beginning, even before the user touches a field.
 For that, you can use `touchOnMount` on `<Form>`;